Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets

-To further elucidate the microscopic origin of the spontaneous AHE, we selected \ce{VNb3S6} as a representative example, as shown in Fig.~\ref{fig:AHC}.
-Figure~\ref{fig:AHC}(a) presents its three-dimensional crystal structure, in which the magnetic moments are parallel within each V layer and antiparallel between neighboring V layers, while the Néel vector is oriented along the $a$ axis.\cite{lu2020canted,zhu2025magnetic} The corresponding band structure without SOC is shown in Fig.~\ref{fig:AHC}(b).
+To further elucidate the microscopic origin of the spontaneous AHE, we selected \ce{VNb3S6} as a representative example, as shown in Figure~\ref{fig:AHC}.
+Figure~\ref{fig:AHC}(a) presents its three-dimensional crystal structure, in which the magnetic moments are parallel within each V layer and antiparallel between neighboring V layers, while the Néel vector is oriented along the $a$ axis \cite{lu2020canted,zhu2025magnetic}.
+This collinear antiferromagnetic configuration belongs to the $g$-wave altermagnetic class.
+In the SOC-free limit, the corresponding spin-space group is $P^{-1}6_3^{-1}2_1 2^{\infty m}1$, whose spin-space operations connect the opposite-spin sublattices and impose a characteristic alternating spin polarization in momentum space.
+The spin-only subgroup associated with continuous spin rotations around the Néel vector further forbids a pure charge AHE without SOC.
+The corresponding band structure without SOC is shown in Figure~\ref{fig:AHC}(b).
 Despite the vanishing net magnetization, pronounced momentum-dependent spin splitting appears in the electronic bands, which is a defining feature of altermagnetism.
-Figure~\ref{fig:AHC}(c) further shows that the spin-resolved constant-energy-surface cross-section of \ce{VNb3S6} at $1.4~\mathrm{eV}$ below the Fermi level exhibits an alternating spin-polarization pattern along the K--H direction, consistent with the symmetry-imposed $g$-wave spin splitting.
-Guided by the symmetry analysis, we investigate the energy dependence of the nonzero AHC and anomalous Nernst conductivity (ANC) components, $\sigma_{xy}$ and $\alpha_{xy}$, as shown in Fig.~\ref{fig:AHC}(d) and (e), respectively.
+Figure~\ref{fig:AHC}(c) further shows that the spin-resolved constant energy surface cross-section of \ce{VNb3S6} at $1.4~\mathrm{eV}$ below the Fermi level exhibits an alternating spin-polarization pattern along the K--H direction, consistent with the symmetry-imposed $g$-wave spin splitting.
+Guided by the symmetry analysis, we investigate the energy dependence of the nonzero AHC and anomalous Nernst conductivity (ANC) components, $\sigma_{xy}$ and $\alpha_{xy}$, as shown in Figure~\ref{fig:AHC}(d) and (e), respectively.